 Veronica Taylor joined ANU in 2010 as Director of the Regulatory Institutions Network (RegNet) (2010-2014) (now the School of Regulation and Global Governance (RegNet) in 2010 as Professor and was Director until July 2014.
-She now serves as Dean of the ANU College of Asia and the Pacific (2014-2016).
+She then served as Dean of the ANU College of Asia and the Pacific (2014-2016).
 She has served two terms as Director of the ANU Japan Institute.
 Prior to joining the ANU she was Director of the Asian Law Center at the University of Washington, Seattle (2001-10) and remains a Senior Advisor to that Centre.
 In 2010 she was the inaugural Hague Visiting Professor in Rule of Law (HiiL/Leiden University).